tanish-1363/Frequency-Severity-GLM/README.md

 ### 1. Data Engineering & Baseline Profiling
-To isolate the true mathematical risk of specific driver demographics, a control group must be established as the foundational baseline (Multiplier = 1.000).
+Before the algorithm can calculate who is a high-risk driver, it needs to mathematically define what an "average" driver looks like.
+This establishes a control group to anchor the rest of the pricing model.
 All future price adjustments are calculated relative to this profile.
-* **The Baseline Profile:** Middle-Aged (Age Category 3), driving a Sedan, located in Area C (Average density).
+* **The Baseline Driver:** Middle-Aged (Age Category 3), driving a Sedan, located in Area C (Average density).
-* **Exposure Adjustment:** To prevent data distortion, an `offset(log(exposure))` parameter is strictly enforced, ensuring the algorithm calculates an *annualized* claim rate.
+* **Exposure Adjustment:** Many policies in this dataset were written or canceled mid-year.
+If the model treats a 6-month policy exactly the same as a full 12-month policy, the risk calculations get completely distorted.
+A mathematical offset `offset(log(exposure))` parameter is applied ensuring the model calculates an *annualized* claim rate.

 ### 2. Frequency Modeling (Poisson GLM)
-The first engine predicts **how often** a policyholder will crash.
-Because claim counts are discrete, non-negative integers, a Poisson distribution with a log-link function is deployed.
+The first model predicts **how often** a policyholder will crash.
+Because claim counts are discrete, non-negative integers, a Poisson distribution with a log-link function is used.

 **Equation:** $$\ln(\text{Number of Claims}) = a_1(\text{Vehicle Body}) + a_2(\text{Vehicle Age}) + a_3(\text{Gender}) + a_4(\text{Area}) + a_5(\text{Age Category}) + \ln(\text{Exposure})$$

 **Mathematical Signal Extraction (P-Value Audit):**
-The algorithm successfully extracted highly significant predictive signals (P < 0.001) across multiple variables.
+The model successfully extracted highly significant predictive signals (P < 0.001) across multiple variables.

 | Variable | Raw Estimate | Multiplier | Statistical Significance | Interpretation |
 | :--- | :---: | :---: | :---: | :--- |